- Search The Registry

 Eslanda Goode Robeson was born on this date in 1896.
 She was a Black writer and activist.

-While at Columbia, Goode married Paul Robeson and they had one son, Paul Jr. Ms. Robeson’s main political activity from the 1930s to the 1960s was focused on the colonized people of the world, primarily African Americans.
+While at Columbia, Goode married Paul Robeson and had one son.
+Paul Jr., Ms. Robeson’s main political activity from the 1930s to the 1960s, was focused on the colonized people of the world, primarily African Americans.

-In 1936, while in Africa with her son she wrote "African Journey," a diary of her trip.
+In 1936, while in Africa with her son, she wrote "African Journey," a trip diary.
 A pioneer for African self-determination, in 1941, Robeson co-founded the Council on African Affairs.
 In 1951, she was one of the three protesters who disrupted the United Nations postwar conference on genocide.
 In 1958, as one of the few women delegates, Robeson attended the All-African Peoples Conference in the newly independent Ghana.
 Though never an open member of the Communist Party, she was a well-wisher to Socialist countries like the Soviet Union and China after its 1949 revolution.